Jwallee/midterm332-jgr2722/README.md

 ## **Pulling the Dockerfile Image**

-In order to run the *Dockerfile*, first the dockerfile image must be pulled from the Dockerfile Hub.
+In order to run the *Dockerfile*, the dockerfile image must first be pulled from the Dockerfile Hub.
 This can be achieved by entering the command:
 ```ruby
 docker pull ${NAME}/app:1.0
 ```
-This pulls the image you just created from the DOcker Hub and downloads it to your local device.
+This pulls the image you just created from the Docker Hub and downloads it to your local device.

-You can also downloade a **pre-containerized image** created by myself by running the command:
+You can also download a **pre-containerized image** created by myself by running the command:
 ```ruby
 docker pull jwallee/app:1.0
 ```